Adeem (rapper)

-Adam Arnone (born 1978), better known by his stage name Adeem (pronounced "A-D-M" and sometimes styled ADeeM), is an American rapper from Keene, New Hampshire.
+Adam Arnone (born 1978), better known by his stage name Adeem (pronounced "A-D-M" and sometimes styled ADeeM), is an American rapper.
 He is best known for his work in the hip hop group Glue and for winning the Scribble Jam Emcee Battle in 1998 and 2001.
 He is also the owner of ECHO FINCH, a creative agency and music label.

 Early life

 Adeem began rapping at age 15, when he started a group called Mellow Minds with a pair of local rappers in Keene, New Hampshire.
 The group appeared on Keene State College Radio from 1994 to 1996, where Adeem began to freestyle.
 In 1996, Adeem met DJ MF Shalem, and the two began working on routines and choreographing a live set.

 Career

 In 1998, during a trip to Portland, Maine, rapper Sole convinced Adeem to attend Scribble Jam to perform with his group, The Live Poets.
 Adeem did not intend to participate in the emcee battle that year, but his friends registered him to compete anyway.
 After eliminating Atmosphere's Slug in the final round, Adeem won the Emcee Battle— it was his first victory in an organized competition.
 The day after the battle, Mr. Dibbs expanded the 1200 Hobos DJ Crew to include emcees; Adeem was invited to the crew along with Buck 65, Sixtoo, Slug, Doseone, Eyedea, Adverse, Sole, and Alias.
 Although the crew did not release any projects as a collective, Adeem claimed membership in the group for many years.

 In late 1998, Adeem met Sage Francis at an open mic event in Providence, Rhode Island.
 The two artists collaborated and played shows together for a few years afterwards.
 In 1999, Adeem and Sage flew to Halifax, Nova Scotia, and recorded a 30-minute song with Buck 65 and Sixtoo, which became known as "The Untitled Canadian Recordings".
 During this time, Adeem and Sage collaborated with Sole and Alias to produce "I'm Afraid", which was released on Sage Francis' Sick of Waiting... in 1999.

 Later in 1999 Adeem and DJ MF Shalem recorded their first album, The First Few Inches, on cassette tape.
 The album, almost exclusively produced by Shalem, was individually dubbed, and all inserts were cut by hand.
 The album featured a guest verse by Adverse, who joined Adeem and Shalem in 2000 to create a group called The Dorian Three.
 In the following years, The Dorian Three produced two albums and toured nationally.

 During the summer of 2001, Adeem finished his first solo album, Sweet Talking Your Brain.
 The album was produced by the Vinyl Monkeys (MF Shalem, The Eclectic, Elektro4, Scott Matelic, Moodswing9, DJ Mayonnaise, Maker) and was self-released in the fall of 2001.
 The album was later licensed by Syntax Records in the US and by Tri Eight Records in Japan in 2002.
 Tri Eight subsequently pressed a 12-inch single with the tracks "Sweet Talk", "Forgotten Habit", and "Stargazing".